This post may include affiliate links or compensated content. Click here for our disclosure policy

 4. Your application wasn’t professional.

-Communicating online is often informal, but when it comes to getting a job, you always want to be formal and professions.
+Communicating online is often informal, but when it comes to getting a job, you always want to be formal and professional.
 The FlexJobs article mentioned above indicated other common reasons for rejecting over half the applications before they were read including:

 - No cover letter